Evameijling/WetlandSemanticSegmentation/README.md

 #### On Very-High Resolution Data
 ##### Download Data:
-Download VHR data and labels from satellietdataportaal.
+Download VHR data and labels from [Satellietdataportaal](https://viewer.satellietdataportaal.nl/@52.06262,4.691162,8).
 ##### Preprocess Data:
 Run the preprocessing scripts in order (located in `srs/dataset/high_resolution`).
 ##### Pretrain the Autoencoder: